shutterstock/rickshaw/README.md

 #### Interpolation

-For graphs with more series than palettes have colors, sepcify an `interpolatedStopsCount` to the palette constructor.
+For graphs with more series than palettes have colors, specify an `interpolatedStopCount` to the palette constructor.

 ## Rickshaw and Cross-Browser Support